-- Evaluating and testing of key controls around the claims handling and case reserve setting processes of the Group.
-Examining evidence of the operation of controls over the valuation of individual reserve for outstanding claims and consider if the amount recorded in the consolidated financial statements is valued appropriately; - obtaining an understanding of and assessing the methodology and key assumptions applied by the management.
-Independently reprojecting the reserve balances for certain classes of business: - assessing the experience and competence of the Group's actuary and degree of challenge applied through the reserving process; - checking sample of reserves for outstanding claims through comparing the estimated amount of the reserves for outstanding claims to appropriate documentation, such as reports from loss adjusters; and - assessing the Group's disclosure in relation to these liabilities including claims development table is appropriate.
+- evaluating and testing of key controls around the claims handling and case reserve setting processes of the Group.
+Examining evidence of the operation of controls over the valuation of individual reserve for outstanding claims and considering if the amounts recorded in the consolidated financial statements are valued adequately; - obtaining an understanding of and assessing the methodology and key assumptions applied by management.
+Independently re-projecting the reserve balance for certain classes of business; - assessing the experience and competence of the Group's actuary and degree of challenge applied through the reserving process; - following sampling, checking appropriateness of reserves for reported outstanding claims through comparing the estimated amount of the reserves for outstanding claims to appropriate documentation, such as reports from loss adjusters; - assessing the appropriateness of Group's disclosure in relation to these liabilities including the claims development table; and - considering the completeness and accuracy of the data used by the actuaries and corroborating the data with other information used by the team during our audit work.

-Key Audit Matters (Continued)
+Key Audit Matters (continued)